cubefs/cubefs/docs/source/user-guide/docker.rst

 Run Cluster on Docker
 -----------------------

-Under the docker directory, a helper tool called run_docker.sh is provided to run CubeFS with docker-compose.
+Under the docker directory, a helper tool called run_docker.sh is provided to run CubeFS with docker-compose.Please ensure that docker and docker-compose have been installed, and ensure that the firewall is closed before executing docker deployment, so as to avoid permission problems that may cause the container to fail to start.

-To start a minimal CubeFS cluster from scratch, note that **/data/disk** is arbitrary, and make sure there are at least 30G available space.
+To start a minimal CubeFS cluster from scratch, note that **/data/disk** is arbitrary, and make sure there are at least 10G available space.

 .. code-block:: bash